Carmen Cole, Dog Listener

 My success got me thinking.
 What if I could teach other people to do this?
 Not just with the rebound dogs at the centre, but all of the dogs out there with behaviour problems?

-That’s when I decided to attend Jan’s dog listener courses.
+That’s when I decided to attend courses explaining and teaching this method fully.
 I completed the Foundation Course and was invited back to complete the Advanced Course.
 I successfully completed both courses.

 I am driven to make a difference to the lives of dogs and their owners.
-The only regret I have today is that I didn’t discover Jan and her method sooner, as I would have been able to help those four dogs who are sadly no longer with us.
+The only regret I have today is that I didn’t discover this method sooner, as I would have been able to help those four dogs who are sadly no longer with us.

-I now work full time as a UK dog listener, volunteering at various rescue centres.
+I now work full time as a UK Canine Behaviour Consultant in Kent, volunteering at various rescue centres.
 I also foster ‘difficult’ dogs before finding them their ‘forever’ homes.

 Working with me, I can help both you and your dog transform into a calm, stress-free relationship.
 No matter the behaviour problem, you will be able to go from havoc … to harmony!